-USA and Canada - having a posted pump Octane Rating of 87 (R+M)/2 minimum.
+USA and Canada - Having a posted pump Octane Rating of 87 (R+M)/2 minimum.
 Premium gasoline [92 (R+M)/2 Octane] is also acceptable.
 Do not use leaded gasoline.

-Outside USA and Canada - having a posted pump Octane Rating of 90 RON minimum.
+Outside USA and Canada - Having a posted pump Octane Rating of 90 RON minimum.
 Premium gasoline (98 RON) is also acceptable.
-Do not use leaded gasoline.
+If unleaded gasoline is not available, use a major brand of leaded gasoline.